annie-needs/DPFunc_NODES/README.md

 ## 🚀 Latest Updates

+**[December 2025] Data File Update**: As the old download links currently is unavailable, we have updated the dataset used in DPFunc paper here: https://drive.google.com/file/d/1qrxbkk450GJzhVfqnAN9Ms798owrq96n/view?usp=sharing​.
+It consists of protein id, sequences and corresponding GO terms.
+You can follow our tutorial to process AF-PDB, InterPro and ESM representations, so that you can retrain our model.

 **[June 2025] Data Processing Tutorial Update**: We have streamlined our data processing pipeline with a comprehensive step-by-step tutorial.
 Users can now easily generate all required data using our new Jupyter notebook instead of following the previous complex workflow.

 ---